Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 Step 4: Configure Reverse Proxy Settings

-In the new website form, fill in the key information to define the reverse proxy’s behavior:
+On the new website form, fill in the essential details to define the reverse proxy behavior:

 Internal Backend Proxy

-. - Domain: Enter the domain through which you want to access the proxied website locally.
-For example:
+. - Domain: Enter the domain name you want to use locally for accessing the proxied site, e.g.,

 backend.servbay.demo